-Covid: Some shielders still in 'lockdown' 19 months on
+Covid: Some shielders still in lockdown 19 months on

 "I wish I could just go and plan Christmas, relax and enjoy again that time with family, friends and loved ones," said Dalila.

-But she said the emergence of the Omicron variant made her reconsider her Christmas plans, and she thinks people who are vulnerable need more information on the variant.
+But she said the emergence of the Omicron variant has made her reconsider her Christmas plans, and she thinks people who are vulnerable need more information on the variant.

 "We still need to know the data related to this new variant and how to safely move forward as a vulnerable person, considering that we have children, families and jobs," she said.